absudabsu/docker-meep/README.md

 #### pull docker image
 docker pull sirgogo/meep-fdtd

-OR you can build it yourself!
+OR you can build it yourself, as follows:

 ###### build docker image
 -> install docker on your local (HOST) machine